XXDoMi77/nextcloud_passwords_android_client/README.md

 ### Currently supported features:
 - Login
 - Logout
+- Deleting password
+- Adding and removing password from favorites
 - Pulling and showing passwords from server
 - Pulling and showing favicons from Nextcloud server (Multithreaded and nonblocking)
 - Editing label, username, password, url (only works with Internet connection)